GuiaBolso/sftp-to-s3-connector/README.md

 - The file will be streamed from one point to the other, therefore there won't be any problems regarding file size in-memory.
 Although unmeasured, the memory footprint of this library should be small
 - As per S3 specification, if there is any errors (such as an interrupted connection) during the transfer, no file chunks will be persisted
 - The files can be encrypted if provided with a KMS key ID
+- It's possible to process the file (as an InputStream) while it's being streamed to S3

 ## Limitations
 - Currently this library doesn't have a way to select which files you want transferred other than by specific path and name.